 I recommend rinsing leeks really well and trying to do your best to get any dirt out.
 Then dice the leeks and rinse them again in a large bowl of water, then under running water in a colander.
 This is the best way to make sure all the dirt is removed and rinsed off.

 I always use a salad spinner to wash and rinse the diced leeks, then spin them dry.
 This helps the leek caramelize nicely and bring out their wonderful flavor.
-If the leeks have too much water they will steam in the pan instead of caramelizing when you go to saute them.
+If the leeks have too much water they will steam in the pan instead of caramelizing when you go to sauté them.

 This is the salad spinner I have, and I absolutely love it for so much more than just salads, as you can see!
 Click the image below to go to Amazon and learn more about this salad spinner:

-Other savory additions
+More savory additions to cornbread

 If you want to really switch things up and add more savory flavors to this cornbread, here are a few ideas for savory cornbread additions to try:

-- Crumbled bacon
+• Crumbled bacon

-- Diced ham or pepperoni
+• Diced ham or pepperoni

-- Fresh corn kernels
+• Fresh corn kernels

-- Fresh herbs, such as parsley, cilantro, or sage
+• Fresh herbs, such as parsley, cilantro, or sage

 However you decide to make this savory cornbread, I hope you love it!
 It’s fantastic for dinner (try it with my BBQ Instant Pot Pulled Chicken or with soup) or as a mid-afternoon snack.